antonia-white/space-invaders/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/antonia-white/space-invaders)

+How to install JEST and run the tests I've written

 ***